-A food chain can be defined as the transfer of energy and nutrients in the form of food from one organism to another.
 A food chain always starts with the producers and ends with the apex predator.

 (Image will be Uploaded Soon)

-Predator Food Chain – Here, the autotrophs or producers are directly consumed by the herbivores.
+Predator food chain – Here, the autotrophs or producers are directly consumed by the herbivores.

-Parasitic Food Chain - Here, the Herbivores that eat the producers are infected by parasites.
+Parasitic food chain – Here, the Herbivores that eat the producers are infected by parasites.

-Examples of gGrazing fFood cChain are:
+Examples of grazing food chain are:

 Phytoplankton → small fish → Large Fish

-The aAbove food chain is an example of an aquatic grazing food chain.
+The above food chain is an example of an aquatic grazing food chain.
 Here, we can see that the phytoplanktons which are the aquatic plants are consumed by small fishes which are eaten by large fishes.

 Grass → Deer → Lion/Tiger.